catcircus5/springboot_crud/backend/readme.txt

-This is the frontend of the project, made using React.js.
+This is the backend of the project, made using Springboot.